elastic/integrations/packages/ti_maltiverse/README.md

 **Please, refer to this index in order to set alerts and so on.**

 ### How it works
-This is possible thanks to a transform rule installed along the integration.
+This is possible thanks to a transform rule installed along with the integration.
 The transform rule parses the data_stream content that is pulled from Maltiverse and only adds new indicators.

 Both, the data_stream and the _latest index have applied expiration through ILM and a retention policy in the transform respectively.